-r1 - TOWN CENTRE REGENERATION PROGRAMME
+- r1 TOWN CENTRE REGENERATION PROGRAMME

-r2 - RE-USE OF VACANT BUILDINGS
+- r2 DIVERSIFICATION OF RETAIL AND LEISURE OFFER

-r3 - DIVERSIFICATION OF RETAIL AND LEISURE OFFER
+- r3 PEDESTRIAN CONNECTION

-r4 - PEDESTRIAN CONNECTION
+- r4 HIGH-SPEED BROADBAND

 The Place DNA analysis identified a number of negative indicators that point to the town centre being under stress.
-The low diversity of uses within the Market Sq area, a declining footfall and low retail lease values, pedestrian connectivity from the east to west, traffic congestion at peak periods and vacant buildings causing blight, all add up to an under-performing town centre.
+The low diversity of uses within the Market Sq area, a declining footfall and low retail lease values, pedestrian connectivity from the east to west, traffic congestion at peak periods and vacant buildings causing blight, add up to an underperforming town centre.
+The town is covered by a broadband network that has pockets of very low upload/download speed.

 It follows that a major recommendation of this report is the need to make the town centre more attractive to the existing resident, new resident, worker, employer and visitor alike.
-Despite the town having a major feature in the unspoilt riverfront the town centre itself lacks vitality.
-Actions are aimed at increasing footfall in and around the Market Square through improved pedestrian links, better public spaces, bringing derelict buildings back into use and intensifying the use of available town centre development sites for a blend of modern community, retail, leisure, artisan production and office space for creative / knowledge industries to move into the centre.
-The regeneration actions will utilise the riverfront area as a catalyst for investment and community identity.
-The riverfront needs to be retained and promoted as a place for leisure and recreational activities that spill naturally into the town centre.
+Actions are aimed at increasing footfall in and around the Market Square. through improved pedestrian links, better public spaces, bringing derelict buildings back into use and intensifying the use of available town centre development sites for a blend of modern community, retail, leisure, artisan production and office space for creative /knowledge industries to move into the centre.